Buffalo police shoving incident: Incident

 During the George Floyd protests in New York state, the Mayor of Buffalo, Byron Brown, instituted a daily curfew in the city from 8:00 p.m. to 5:00 a.m.
 Not long after the curfew began on June 4, Buffalo Police Department officers and New York State Police officers swept through Niagara Square, where a protest was winding down.
 The officers were equipped with batons, helmets, and body armor.
 As they advanced to clear the area in a line, they were approached by Gugino.

 The encounter lasted six seconds and was caught on camera.
 Gugino, who was holding a helmet and a phone, approached officers Robert McCabe and Aaron Torgalski.
 Gugino appears to talk to the officers while gesticulating.
 Initially, McCabe hesitates.
 Some officers yell "Move" and "Push him back!
 Push him back!"
 McCabe pushed Gugino with his baton, while Torgalski used his right hand to push Gugino.
 A third officer, John Losi, also pushed McCabe, possibly amplifying the force of McCabe's push on Gugino.
 After being pushed, Gugino stumbled backwards and fell, hitting the back of his head on the pavement.

-After falling, Gugino remained motionless on the pavement, bleeding from the head.
+After falling, Gugino remained motionless on the pavement, bleeding from the ear.
 McCabe attempted to check on Gugino, but Losi stopped him from doing so, persuading McCabe to keep moving.
 More than a dozen Buffalo officers walked past Gugino.
 Two New York State Police medics aided Gugino.